-Given the increasing international concerns with both the positive and negative impacts of globalization on indigenous and national developments, how to manage the realities and practices of globalization and localization in education for maximizing the benefits and minimizing the disadvantages for the developments of individuals and local community inevitably becomes a key concern in educational development particularly in the developing countries.
-After clarifying the related concepts of local knowledge and global knowledge in a context of globalization, a typology of multiple theories of fostering local knowledge is proposed to address this key concern, namely as the theory of tree, theory of crystal, theory of birdcage, theory of DNA, theory of fungus, and theory of amoeba.
+Since there are increasing international concerns with both the positive and negative impacts of globalization on indigenous and national developments, how to manage the realities and practices of globalization and localization in education for maximizing the benefits and minimizing the disadvantages for the developments of individuals and local community inevitably becomes a key issue in educational development particularly in the developing countries.
+After clarifying the related concepts of local knowledge and global knowledge in a context of globalization, a typology of multiple theories of fostering local knowledge and human development is proposed to address this key concern, namely as the theory of tree, theory of crystal, theory of birdcage, theory of DNA, theory of fungus, and theory of amoeba.

-These theories have varied emphasis on global dependence and local orientation and therefore they have their own characteristics, strengths, and limitations in conceptualizing and managing the process of fostering local knowledge.
+These theories have varied emphasis on global dependence and local orientation and therefore they have their own characteristics, strengths, and limitations in conceptualizing and managing the process of fostering local knowledge and human development.
 Clearly, their implications for design of curriculum and instruction and their expected educational outcomes in globalized education are correspondingly different.
-The theories of tree, crystal, birdcage, DNA, fungus, and amoeba provide different approaches such as cultural roots for growth, local seeds for crystallization, ideological boundaries for protection and filtering, replacement of poor components, digestion of global knowledge, and total openness to localize global knowledge in the process of globalizing education.
+The theories of tree, crystal, birdcage, DNA, fungus, and amoeba provide different approaches such as cultural roots for growth, local seeds for crystallization, ideological boundaries for protection and filtering, replacement of poor components, digestion of global knowledge, and total openness to localize global knowledge and facilitate human developments in the process of globalizing education.